vixiv-software/VixivClient/README.md

 Calculate the volume of a unit cell with the desired properties

 Arguments:
 - cell_type: str describing the desired cell to be placed at each voxel location.
-Choose from 'bcc', 'fcc', or 'fluorite'
+Choose from 'bcc', 'fcc', 'fluorite', or 'acs'
 - beam_radius: float, radius of the beam for the unit cell
 - cell_size: float or list[float] describing the dimensions of the unit cell bounding box
 - user_id: int, unique user ID to associate with this API call.
 Defaults to anonymous (-1)